xoubish/JAISP/DOCUMENTATION.md

 #### Field Solvers

-Two solvers are available for fitting the smooth concordance field from per-source offset measurements:
+Three solvers are available for fitting the smooth concordance field from per-source offset measurements:

 - **Control grid** (`field_solver.py`): Fits bilinear basis functions on a regular grid using weighted least squares.
 Includes finite-difference smoothness regularization and adaptive per-node anchor weights that prevent edge drift in regions with sparse source coverage.
 The grid resolution is automatically reduced for tiles with few matches to avoid underdetermined systems.
 - **Neural network** (`nn_field_solver.py`): A 4-layer MLP that maps normalized (x, y) tile coordinates to (dRA, dDec) offsets, trained via Adam for 2000 steps.
 Has no grid resolution hyperparameter, is infinitely differentiable, and scales naturally to any source density.
+- **PINN** (`pinn_field_solver.py`): Physics-Informed Neural Network that encodes physical constraints via automatic differentiation: curl-free constraint (optical distortion fields are irrotational), Laplacian smoothness, and band consistency (achromatic geometric field + small per-band chromatic residual).
+Recommended for the global field fit where these physics priors are well motivated.

 #### Files